Chenyangming9/llvm-project/llvm/docs/CommandGuide/llvm-nm.rst

  Add symbols from the dyldinfo, if they are not already in the symbol table.
  This is the default.

-.. option:: --add-inlinedinfo

- Add symbols from the inlined libraries, TBD file inputs only.

 .. option:: --arch=<arch1[,arch2,...]>

  Dump the symbols from the specified architecture(s).